-The program is available to students seeking to pursue:
+The programme is available to students seeking to pursue:

 Two-year or three-year courses of study at senior high school.